awsdocs/aws-doc-sdk-examples/python/example_code/lookoutvision/README.md

 The example shows how you can classify images as normal or anomalous.
 It also shows how to use segmentation information returned from a segmentation model.
 For more information, see [Detecting anomalies in an image](https://docs.aws.amazon.com/lookout-for-vision/latest/developer-guide/inference-detect-anomalies.html).
- To run the example, supply an image file name and a configuration JSON file with following format.
+ To run the example, supply an image file name and a configuration JSON file with the following format.

     {
         "project":"The Lookout for Vision project name.",